-Feds plan even more cuts to Arizona's Colorado river water
+Feds plan even more cuts to Arizona's Colorado River water

-ARIZONA, USA — A bill is coming due for Arizona, California and Nevada.
-The bill will be paid in water cuts felt by millions, but exactly how the cuts will be made is still unclear.
+ARIZONA, USA — Arizona is poised to take the fall for the Colorado River's dwindling water levels, but how much hurt the state has to bear depends on which cuts federal officials choose to make.

-For months, the U.S. government has been telling the seven states that rely on the Colorado River (California, Nevada, Arizona, New Mexico, Utah, Colorado and Wyoming) to cut 2 million acre-feet of water use.
+For months, the U.S. government has been telling Arizona and the other six states that rely on the Colorado River (California, Nevada, New Mexico, Utah, Colorado and Wyoming) to cut 2 million acre-feet of water use.

 An acre-foot is about as much water as three households use in a year, give or take.